MobilePayDev/MobilePay-Online/README.md

 ## Partner (PSP)

 A PSP is created manually by the support team, after signing an agreement with the MobilePay Business unit.
-The Partner must give these input: Name, VATNumber, BusinessContactEmail, BusinessContactPhone, OperationalContactEmail and OperationalContactPhone.
+The Partner must give these input:
+* Name
+* VATNumber
+* BusinessContactEmail
+* BusinessContactPhone
+* OperationalContactEmail
+* OperationalContactPhone
 Attach a copy of PCI-DSS AoC and a RSA public key as a X.509 SubjetPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding.
 Key length must be 4096 bits.
 This public key will be used for encrypting card data for the callback.
 Make sure you keep the private key safe.
 It is suggested to make different keys for our Sand-prod (integration) and Prod environments.
 The Partner will be assigned a PartnerId, and recieve the security credentials for both the Sand-Prod (integration environment) and Production environment.